dopaminehighh/m3u8Download/README.md

 3. **Configuration**

-   - Edit the FFmpeg path to your path, or make it a blank string ('') if is installed into the system
+   - Edit the FFmpeg path to your path, or make it a blank string `''` if it is installed into the system

    - Populate the `urls.txt` file with the URLs of the TS files you want to download and merge.